- Part 1: Introduction and the Introduction

 After reading this paragraph carefully, you might be tempted to raise an objection: Jeanson seems to be mixing up constant and variable rate processes in his model.
 He’s happy to invoke variable rates in geology and astronomy but uses constant mutation rates to “call into question the entire foundation of the evolutionary timescale”.
 Surely that’s a contradiction?

 Well, Jeanson anticipated this and discusses it at some length in footnote 113.
 In short, he says that Genesis 1-9 requires variable rates of change in geology and astronomy, but is less clear about variable rates of change in genetics.
+There’s wiggle room.
 Since the bible allows for constant rates in genetics, it’s not inconsistent for creationists to invoke it.
 On the other hand, he says, “evolutionists” arbitrarily insist that the present is the key to the past, so if we do that just to help our paradigm, it seems unfair to allow us to arbitrarily insist that genetic rates must not be constant just to help our paradigm again.

 Of course, “evolutionists” certainly do not just “arbitrarily insist” on largely constant rates of change in fields like geology and astronomy.
 This is one of Jeanson’s most repeated points, but as I said earlier, these are in fact conclusions that have been reached on the basis of evidence, as these hypotheses make testable predictions which have been met.
 I already mentioned one in geology, outlined by Joel Duff here, and here’s another example from the field of astronomy.
-Decades if not centuries of scientific inquiry have shown that geological and astronomical processes are largely constant, while decades of genetic research show that mutation rates can be variable.
+Decades if not centuries of scientific inquiry have shown that geological and astronomical processes are largely constant, while decades of genetic research show that mutation rates can be somewhat variable.
 There’s nothing contradictory there.
 Even if we assume mutation rates are largely constant between recently-diverged groups, the evidence and reasoning behind time-dependent rate slowdown show that Jeanson’s “evolutionary predictions” are based on faulty premises.